pigstake/my-11ty-folio/posts/dotvoter.md

 ### The impact
 Dotvoter transformed Philosophie culture.
 The CEO uses it during company-wide meetings.
 Product teams use it with clients during retros.
 People bring it with them to their new jobs when they leave Philosophie.
 There was organic adoption: 6,900 people cast over 22,300 votes on more than 21,000 ideas in two years without paid marketing effort.

-Sadly, the product was shutdown in 2022 when Philosophie stopped supporting it.
+Sadly, the product was shut down in 2022 when Philosophie stopped supporting it.
 My big lesson from this work: pitch, experiment with, and prove a business model for internal tools like this.
 I believe we had the skill and timing to find traction.
 And I believe that client service companies benefit from branching into tangential business models.
 Without the business impact vision, though, it was unclear to leadership how to invest in this work.

 <img
   class='post-img'